 In the event that skeletal remains are unexpectedly encountered during the activity, work must stop immediately, the area secured to prevent unauthorized access and NSW Police and the Department of Planning, Industry and Environment contacted.

-PART D – TRANSPORT FOR NSW CONDTIONS
+PART F – TRANSPORT FOR NSW CONDTIONS

 The proponent shall prepare and implement a Transport Management Plan, in consultation with Council and Transport for NSW to outline measures to manage traffic related issues associated with the operation of the quarry and the transport of quarried material.
 This plan shall detail the potential impacts, the measures to be implemented, and the procedures to monitor and ensure compliance.
 It shall address, but not be limited to: